 How should I store my homemade granola

 In a beautiful glass jar of course!
-After your granola is completely cooled, scoop it into a glass jar and tighten the lid.
-It will stay fresh for months when stored in a cool dry place.
+After your granola is completely cooled, scoop it into a mason jar or any other airtight container and tighten the lid.
+It will stay fresh for months when stored at room temperature in a cool dry place.
 Trust me, you’ll be out well before your homemade granola gets stale.
-No glass jar?
-Any container with a tight lid will do or even a ziplock bag works well.

 Recreating the best coffee shop yogurt bowl